-Mr. Malliki (interpretation): Thank you, Mr. Speaker and thank you minister for answering my question.

-(interpretation ends) Another concern that is frequently raised by my constituents relates to the delays in issuing new licences.
+Mr. Malliki (interpretation): Thank you, Mr. Speaker.
+I also thank the minister for answering my question. (interpretation ends) Another concern that is frequently raised by my constituents relates to the delays in issuing new licences.
 It is my understanding that our licences include security features that require them to be produced outside of the territory.
 Can the minister update the House on what actions his department is taking to address this issue? (interpretation) Thank you, Mr. Speaker.